SteelCompendium/data-md-dse/Bestiary/Gnoll Bonesplitter.md

   "target": "Self and all allies"
   "effects":
   - "name": "Effect"
-    "effect": "Each target makes a free strike.
+    "effect": "Each target makes a [[Free Strike|free strike]].
 Targets who haven't used a cackletongue\
       \ maneuver on this turn use it immediately at no cost. "

 ```